In the morning we go to the airport and fly to Kunashir, the southernmost Kuril Island.

 The name means "black island" and indicates its nature — dark coniferous forests, dark soils, and four active volcanoes (three of which we will go to).

-- flight 1.5 hours;
+- flight time is 1.5 hours;

 - overnight in a tent;